-- To have the extinguishers checked in pursuance of the instructions given. - Use extinguisher replacements with equivalent features (same capacity and fire resistance) if the ones in place are out of date or have been used. - To tell the crew: - where the extinguishers are and how they work, - the position of the remote fixed extinguisher control, - where the emergency exits are. - Make sure the extinguishers can be reached easily when people are on board. - Make sure that the ventilation openings in the engine (and generator, if installed) compartment are well cleared.
+- To have the extinguishers checked in pursuance of the instructions given. - Use extinguisher replacements with equivalent features (same capacity and fire resistance) if the ones in place are out of date or have been used. - To tell the crew: - where the extinguishers are and how they work, - where the emergency exits are. - Position of the remote pull control for the fixed extinguisher. - Make sure the extinguishers can be reached easily when people are on board. - Make sure that the ventilation openings in the engine (and generator, if installed) compartment are well cleared.